AdobeDocs/commerce-knowledge-base.de-DE/help/troubleshooting/storefront/magento-2-4-0-issue-storefront-raw-message-data-display.md

 <u>Zu reproduzierende Schritte:</u>

-1. Navigieren Sie zu **Neues Konto erstellen** auf der Storefront angezeigt.
+1. Rufen Sie die Seite **Neues Konto erstellen** auf der Storefront auf.
 1. Erstellen Sie ein neues Konto mit einer registrierten E-Mail.
 Die folgende Meldung wird angezeigt:

 `There+is+already+an+account+with+this+email+address.+If+you+are+sure+that+it+is+your+email+address,+click+here+to+get+your+password+and+access+your+account.`